IBM Power Transformation Research

 01. Diverge

-Divided into 4 pillars—each representing separate customer segments & areas of the Power business—conducting individual research studies.
+Divided into 4 pillars—each representing separate customer segments & areas of the Power business—conducting individual research studies exploring the user experiences surrounding IBM Power products.

 Methods & tools